bartificer/programming-by-stealth/docs/pbs60.md

 The most important thing to take out of this instalment is not the details of how the alert component works, but the concept of how components work in general.
 They are generic components consisting of both CSS and JavaScript which can be added to your web pages or web apps to save you re-inventing the proverbial wheel.

-Bootstap minimises the amount of JavaScript code you need to write through the clever use of HTML data attributes, but for those who want to use JavaScript, Bootstrap exposes its functionality through a suite of jQuery plugins.
+Bootstrap minimises the amount of JavaScript code you need to write through the clever use of HTML data attributes, but for those who want to use JavaScript, Bootstrap exposes its functionality through a suite of jQuery plugins.

 I suggest reading [the Bootstrap documentation for the alert component](http://getbootstrap.com/docs/4.1/components/alerts/).
 Hopefully you can now see how the descriptions on that page map to the reality in the browser, and, to the code in the worked example.